9hafidz6/main1/docs/DeveloperGuide.md

 | 5     | b       | b       | go into ingredient template |
 | 6     | c       | c       | go into order template      |
 | 7     | d       | d       | go into dish template       |

+#### E2.
+Launch and shutdown

+1. Initial Launch
+   1. Download Jar file and copy into empty folder
+   2. open command prompt and navigate to that `FILEPATH` and run `java -jar v1.4`.
+   3. resize window if size is not optimum
+   4. enter `q` to close the program or close the window

+#### E1.
+Adding an ingredient

+1. Adding an ingredient to the List

+#### E4.
+Finding an ingredient

+#### E5.
+Remove an ingredient

+#### E6.
+Adding an order

+#### E7.
+Marking order as done

+#### E8.
+Altering order

+#### E9.
+Removing order

+#### E10.
+Adding a dish

+1. adding a dish to the dishList

+   1. prerequisite: list all dishes using `list`

+   2. Test case 1: `add chicken rice`

+      Expected: search through the dishList, if there is no match, adds a dish called chicken rice into the dishList. output message to user that the dish has been added

+   3. Test case 2: `add chicken rice`

+      Expected: search through the dishList, if there is a match, dish will not be added into the dishList. output message to user that the dish is already in the list

+   4. Test case 3: `add`

+      Expected: output message to user that the description cannot be empty

+#### E11.
+Removing a dish

+1. removing a dish from the dishList

+   1. prerequisite: list all dishes  using `list`, eg the size

+   2. Test case 1: `remove 1`

+      Expected: deletes the first dish in the list,

+#### E12.
+Adding an ingredient to a dish

+#### E13.